hexaflex/wireworld-webgpu/README.md

 * Add UI with for simulation and drawing controls.
 * Add means to load, save and import circuits.
 * Add means to save and load versioned simulation snapshots.
-* Add commandline handling so the program can load a simulation, optionally with custom palette, at program launch.
 * Figure out a way to determine optimal workgroup size and divide workload up as applicable.
 Currently only one workgroup dimension is used at 100% capacity.

 ---